stsentemeidis/Stock_Analysis/README.md

 Analyze the results.

+All the files of this project are saved in a [GitHub repository](https://github.com/stsentemeidis/Stock_Analysis_R).

 The work is done by the Stavros Tsentemeidis student of the IE MBD '18 intake and any work copied from this repository should cite the following:

 *Copyrights reserved by Stavros Tsentemeidis, IE MBD Oct'18 intake*